dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### 📊 Key Visualizations
 1. **KPI Cards:** Total users (29.1k), Conversion Rate (15.1%), Total Monthly Recurring Revenue (MRR)
-2. **Pie Charts:** Conversion Status Breakdown (Free vs. Paid), Paid vs. Non-paid Conversion
+2. **Pie Charts:** Conversion Status Breakdown (Subscribers vs. Non-subscibers), Paid vs. Non-paid Conversion (among Subscribers)
 3. **Line Charts:** Account Creation Timeline, Monthly New Subscribers

 ### 🔍 Insights
+- **Overall Conversion Rate opportunity**: A 15.1% overall conversion rate indicates room for improvement.
-- Steady user growth from 2020 to 2025 indicates increasing brand visibility and app popularity.
+- **Strong user acquisition trend**: The consistent growth in total users from 2020 to 2025 highlights successful brand building and increasing appSteady user growth from 2020 to 2025 indicates increasing brand visibility and app popularity.
-- Subscriber breakdown: Among users who converted, the "Paid vs. Non-paid Conversion" pie chart shows:
+- **Dominance of Paid Conversions**: The "Paid vs. Non-paid Conversion" pie chart reveals that:
   - *Paid:* Users who subscribed without using a free trial (77.1% of Converted users).
   - *Non-paid:* Users who first tried the app with a free trial and then subscribed (22.9% of Converted users).
-- July – September 2024 shows a noticeable spike in non-paid conversions, raising important questions:
-  - Was there a large-scale marketing campaign that boosted sign-ups but didn’t convert well?
-  - Could a free trial promotion have led to a surge in trial users who didn't upgrade?
-  - Was the audience mismatch? (e.g., students testing features, or users from countries where payment is unsupported)
+- **Significant Spike in trial Conversions**: The "Monthly New Subscribers" chart shows a notable increase in non-paid conversions during July – September 2024.

 ### ✅ Recommendations
-- Investigate campaign strategies and audience sources during this spike period.
+- Investigate the strike period (July – September 2024):
+  - *Marketing campaign effectiveness*: Analyze marketing campaign performance during this period.
+Were there specific campaigns focused on free trials?
+Evaluate the cost per acquisition (CPA) and conversion rate of these campaigns.
+  - *Free trial promotion analysis*: Review any free trial promotions run during this time.
+Was the trial duration, features offered, or onboarding process different?
+Examine the churn rate of users who signed up through this spike.
+  - *Potential audience mismatch*: Investigate user demographics and behavior during this period.
+Did the spike correlate with sign-ups from specific regions or user segments?
+Analyze feature usage among these trial users to see if they engaged with key value propositions.
+  - *Technical or billing issues*: Rule out any technical glitches or billing issues that might have temporarily affected direct paid sign-ups or inflated trial sign-ups.
 - Analyze user segments to determine if trial experiences or onboarding flows contributed to lower paid conversion.
 - Cross-check app store reviews or feedback during this time for additional context.